ChicagoHAI/idea-explorer/ARCHITECTURE_AND_ROADMAP.md

 ### Critical Limitations

-**The Meta-Intelligence Gap.** Agents don't know when to search vs. rely on training, when their approach is ungrounded, or which of many possible directions matters most.
+**The Meta-Intelligence Gap.** Agents don't know when to search vs. rely on its own knowledge, when their approach is ungrounded, or which of many possible directions matters most.
 They can execute but can't judge.
 This is the hardest problem.

 **Synthetic Data Problem.** Multiple agents generated synthetic data instead of collecting real data.
 In one case, Codex with real datasets found significant effects while Claude with synthetic data found nothing—same hypothesis, different data quality, opposite conclusions.